-Sigiriya is one of the most valuable historical monuments of Sri Lanka.
-Referred by locals as the Eighth Wonder of the World, this ancient palace and fortress complex has significant archaeological importance and attracts thousands of tourists every year.
+Sigiriya Lion Rock is one of the most valuable historical monuments of Sri Lanka.
+Referred by locals as the Eighth Wonder of the World, this ancient palace and fortress complex has significant archaeological importance and attracts thousands of tourists annually.
 It is probably the most visited tourist destination in Sri Lanka.

-The palace is located in the heart of the island between the towns of Dambulla and Habarane on a massive rocky plateau 370 meters above sea level.
+The palace is located in the heart of the island between Dambulla and Habarane on a massive rocky plateau 370 meters above sea level.
+Entrance to Sigiria can only be purchased at the site!
+See available tours:

 Sigiriya rock plateau, formed from the magma of an extinct volcano, is 200 meters higher than the surrounding jungles.
 Its view astonishes the visitors with the unique harmony between nature and human imagination.